srobo-legacy/comp-srcomp-dev/README.md

 SRcomp Development Script
 =========================

-This repository contains a script—`init.sh`—which builds an srcomp development environment.
+This repository contains a script - `init.sh` - which builds an srcomp development environment.

 Specifically, when, run it: